-Despite its lackluster performance with the precious metals market up until now, many silver-focused investors believe that a bull market for the precious metal is on its way.
+Although the white metal’s price has trended downward since the start of 2020, many silver-focused investors believe that a bull market for the precious metal is on its way.

 Experts are optimistic, and as a result, some market watchers are beginning to price forecast and ask themselves, “What was the highest price for silver?”

 The answer to that question reveals how much potential there is for the silver price to rise.
 Read on for a look at how historical silver prices have moved, and what that means for both current silver prices and the white metal’s price in the future.

 Before discovering what the highest silver price ever was, it’s worth looking at how the precious metal is traded.
 Knowing the mechanics behind historical silver prices in terms of how the metal changes hands can be useful in understanding why and how its price changes.

 Put simply, silver bullion is traded in dollars and cents per ounce, with market activity taking place worldwide at all hours, resulting in a live silver price.
 Key commodities markets like New York, London and Hong Kong are just a few locations where investors trade the metal.
 London is considered the center of physical silver trade, while the COMEX division of the New York Mercantile Exchange, or NYMEX, is where most paper trading is done.

 There are two popular ways to go about investing in silver.
 The first is through purchasing bullion products such as bullion bars, bullion coins and silver rounds.
 Physical silver is sold on the spot market, meaning that in order to invest in silver this way, buyers pay a specific price for the metal — the silver price per ounce — and then have it delivered immediately.